Studenten1/L2/src/js/components/lm-data/README.md

 # &lt;lm-data&gt;

-A web component that represents a data module.
+A web component that represents a statistics module.

 ## Attributes